uaicompetition/uai-competition-dev/_pages/root/competition-entry/new-mlc-challenge.md

 For each assignment \\(q,e\\), the score is given by log10 Pr(q,e) + log10 Z where Z is the partition function of the Markov network.

 As mentioned earlier, the data generator will take as input the Markov network, the partition file, an integer m and a location for the output file.
-After termination, the output file will contain the samples over the evidence and query variables as well as a score for each sample in the *data format*.
+After termination, the output file will contain the samples over the evidence and query variables as well as a score for each sample in the [Data Format](../file-formats/data-format.md)

 Note that you are free to write your own data generator or not use it at all.
 It is provided for convenience only.